 Pumpkin and ginger go so well together.
-I have served ginger snaps before with a lovely pumpkin.
+I have served that combination together before with gingersnap cookies and a lovely pumpkin dip.
 It pairs so well together.

-This recipe puts the pumpkin in the cookie.
+This recipe for chewy pumpkin ginger cookies puts the pumpkin in the cookie batter itself.
 It’s basically a gingersnap cookie with the addition of pumpkin.
 The pumpkin is what makes the cookies nice and chewy.
+It also adds that pumpkin flavor.
+This is an awesome fall cookie full of fall flavor!

 - ½ cup butter